-- 6.1 The authority has a statutory responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of Heads of Teams who have responsibility for the development and maintenance of a sound governance environment. - 6.2 Staff awareness training has been undertaken to ensure that the Council complies adequately with the provisions of the General Data Protection Regulation (GDPR) and Freedom of Information Acts, and Equality requirements. - 6.3 The Council has appointed the Strategic Director: Resources as the Section 151 officer with the statutory responsibility for the proper administration of the Council's financial affairs.
+- 6.1 The council has a statutory responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of Strategic Leads who have responsibility for the development and maintenance of a sound governance environment. - 6.2 Staff awareness training has been undertaken to ensure that the council complies adequately with the provisions of the General Data Protection Regulation (GDPR) and Freedom of Information Act 2000 requirements. - 6.3 The council has appointed the Strategic Director: Services as the Section 151 officer with the statutory responsibility for the proper administration of the council's financial affairs.
 CIPFA/SOLACE advises that the S151 officer should report directly to the Chief Executive and be a member of the 'Leadership Team', of equal status to other members.
-The Strategic Director: Resources is a member of the Executive Leadership Team. - 6.4 The Council has appointed the Corporate Head of Resources as the statutory "Monitoring Officer" and has procedures to ensure that the Monitoring Officer is aware of any issues which may have legal implications. - 6.5 All Cabinet reports are reviewed by the S151 and Monitoring Officer.
-All reports to Cabinet are required to demonstrate how the subject matter links to the Council Strategy and highlight resource implications.
-Officers are also asked to draw out risk, equality, sustainability, management and legal issues as appropriate.
-Similar procedures are in place for the Scrutiny and Regulatory Committees.
+The Strategic Director: Services is a member of the Executive Leadership Team. - 6.4 The council has appointed the Strategic Director: Resources as the statutory "Monitoring Officer" and has procedures to ensure that the Monitoring Officer is aware of any issues which may have legal implications. - 6.5 All Cabinet reports are reviewed by the S151 officer and the Monitoring Officer and are required to demonstrate how the subject matter links to the Council Plan and highlight resource implications.
+Report authors are also asked to draw out risk, equality, environmental, management and legal considerations as required.
+Similar procedures are in place for the scrutiny and regulatory committees.

-- 6.6 The Council has whistle-blowing and anti-fraud and corruption policies.
+- 6.6 The council has whistle-blowing and anti-fraud and corruption policies.
 It has a formal complaints procedure and seeks to address and learn from complaints.
-The Council's Standards Sub-Committee deals with complaints relating to the conduct of Members. - 6.7 Members' induction training is undertaken after each election.
-Members also receive regular updates and training on developments in local government. - 6.8 Key roles in maintaining and reviewing the effectiveness is undertaken by:
+The council's Audit and Governance Standards Sub-Committee deals with complaints relating to the conduct of Members. - 6.7 Members' induction training is undertaken after each election.
+Members also receive regular briefings and training on developments in local government. - 6.8 Key roles in maintaining and reviewing the effectiveness is undertaken by: